 Average pressure is a little lower than SAMMI +P, though this is of little relevance as the max pressure is nearly 45ksi!
 Extreme inconsistency.
 Average velocity a bit lower than advertised.
 Note: inconsistency may be due in part to apparent loose crimp onto the exotic bullet which may allow the bullet to be jammed deeper into the case, increasing pressure with no velocity gain.

 Advertised as “+P”, this load is far into the +P+ domain!
 Perhaps dangerously so.
 Very consistent percent-wise.
 Significantly higher-than-advertised velocity accompanied by absurd overpressure.
 Powder load reverse-engineered to 9.0gr.-9.1gr.
 Winchester Autocomp, CFE Pistol, or very similar-burning powder.
 This is a “textbook” extrapolation for a 50gr. +P 9mm powder load, so it is likely no one cared to test the pressure or optimize the cartridge before commercializing.
 This lack of due care also manifests in notably low velocity for such extreme overpressure.
-Still, before release of the Dagny Dagger, one might argue it to be the best defensive 9mm load on the market.
+Still, before release of Dagger tech, one might argue it to be the best defensive 9mm load on the market.
 Fast, light, and fragile.

 Slightly high on pressure but spot-on true to advertised velocity.
 Velocity is slightly inconsistent and pressure moreso.
 This is a high-performer and it seems NovX is a good standard and example of good load development in forward-thinking configurations, separate from the debate to be had on the frangible injection-molded Cu/PA composite bullets.